Carnival in Spain - Tenerife & Cadiz

 Carnival Traditions

-In Tenerife's Santa Cruz, whose version bears a strong resemblance to the Carnival in Brazil, features parades with floats, groups performing songs, Brazilian-style groups, and thousands upon thousands of people decked out in costume.
+Celebrated in the city of Santa Cruz, in the Tenerife carnival bears a strong resemblance to the one in Brazil, featuring parades with floats, bands performing songs, Brazilian-style ensembles, and thousands upon thousands of people decked out in fancy dress.
 Street musicians constantly fill the streets, various types of music electrify the air, and the colors and costumes simply delight the view.
-Festive parades snake through the city featuring energetic music groups and vibrantly-costumed performers.
-One of the most celebrated traditions is the selection of each year's Carnival Queen from the parade's most beautiful girls - the elaborate costumes that these girls don take months to create and often weigh more than 100 kilograms (220 pounds)!
+Festive parades snake through the city, boasting energetic music groups and vibrantly costumed performers.
+One of the most celebrated traditions is the selection of each year's Tenerife carnival Queen from the parade's most beautiful girls – the elaborate costumes that these girls don take months to create and often weigh more than 100 kilograms (220 pounds)!

 History of Carnival